flutter/website/widgets-intro.md

   // The framework calls createState the first time a widget appears at a given
   // location in the tree.
 If the parent rebuilds and uses the same type of
-  // widget (with the same key), the framework will re-use the State object
+  // widget (with the same key), the framework re-uses the State object
   // instead of creating a new State object.

   @override